vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [Quick overview of how to make an API call](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#quick-overview-of-how-to-make-an-api-call).

-If you are absolutely 100 % sure that you have done everything correctly, and it _still_ doesn't work, you can regenerate the API keys on [portal.vipps.no](https://portal.vipps.no).
+If you are absolutely, completely 100 % sure that you have done everything correctly, and it _still_ doesn't work, you can regenerate the API keys on [portal.vipps.no](https://portal.vipps.no).
 This should never be necessary, and we can not think of any situations where this fixes any known problem, so it's our very last suggestion.